milancermak/aws-cd-pipeline/README.md

 ```
 And finally push to that repository `git push aws master`.
 That should trigger the first run of the pipeline.

+If you want to know a little more about what's going on, check out [this older, but similar](https://github.com/milancermak/lambda-pipeline) repo I have.

 ### Tips, tricks, opinions, dos and donts
 Here's an assorted and opinionated list of things to consider when creating a CD pipeline.
 Some you can apply right away, some are more advanced which you can build in later iterations.